gertscha/JS_Optimization/README.md

 Please consult the documentation to understand the project structure and the currently implemented optimizers.

-File formats for Problem Instances are also covered in the docs.
+File formats for Problem Instances are also covered in the documentation.

 ## Documentation
-Documentation can be found at [docs/js_optimization/index.html](docs/js_optimization/index.html).
+Documentation can be found at https://gertscha.github.io/JS_Optimization/.
+Or you can use an extension like [Live Server](https://github.com/ritwickdey/vscode-live-server-plus-plus) to view the docs locally from [JS_Optimization/docs/index.html](docs/index.html).

 If anything non-trivial has been omitted please let me know by opening an issue with the 'documentation' label.